 The Down Syndrome Association of Central Ohio was incorporated in 1984 with one purpose in mind, to accomplish a mission.
 That is:

 To support families, promote community involvement, and encourage a lifetime of opportunities for people with Down syndrome.

 ICAN2 (Involvement, Community, Adovcacy and Networking Too) is a group of Self-Advocates who come together to make accessibility a priority for Knox County.
-If you are interested in joining this group, please reach out to Cindi Strawser, Bessie Cline or Brittany Coon.
+If you are interested in joining this group, please reach out to Cindi Strawser or Bessie Cline.

 People with developmental disabilities and their families have said Ohio's waiting list for Home and Community-Based Services (HCBS) waivers is overly complex and in need of simplification.
 The current waiting list confuses people with developmental disabilities and their families, misleads advocates, and hinders efforts by policymakers to direct resources to where they are needed most.

 To better serve Ohioans with developmental disabilities, various organizations have been collaborating for more than 15 months to modernize Ohio’s failed Medicaid Waiver waiting list.
 Replacing the current system will greatly improve the way Ohio’s waiting list for HCBS waivers operates.

 Knox Voices For Autism

 Come join us as individuals and family members impacted by autism share resources, best practices and help plan autism-related training and services provided in Knox County.
 Meetings are held once a month.
 Contact Andrew Taylor 740-397-4621 or firstname.lastname@example.org for the schedule.

 The Knox Substance Abuse Action Team (KSAAT) is comprised of several different committees, all uniting with the common goal to help those either at risk or already involved in substance abuse.
 But who are these people?
 They're concerned parents, community leaders, teens, businessmen and women, law enforcement, and local media...